 Description

-On the reverse, the ends of the screen wall are broken forward to form stubby pylons.
-The sculpture is carved in relief from the same granite as the wall.
-A bare-headed St George stands in the centre on a bracket formed of two seahorses, the supporters of the arms of Newcastle.
-Either side are escutcheons with the arms of Newcastle and of Gateshead.
-On the flanks are two figures of Northumberland Fusiliers, one in the dress of 1674 when the regiment was first raised, and one in First World war service dress, complete with tin hat, trench coat and gas mask.
-The memorial is surrounded by shallow steps and when first dedicated it stood within a simple grass sward, not the current municipal planting.
+The rear of the screen wall has stubby pylons where it breaks forward.
+Carved in relief from the same granite as the wall is a bare-headed St George, standing in the centre on a bracket formed of two seahorses, the supporters of the arms of Newcastle.
+Flanking St George are escutcheons displaying the arms of Newcastle and of Gateshead.
+Two figures of Northumberland Fusiliers are carved on the flanks, one in the uniform of 1674, when the regiment was first raised, and the other in First World War service dress, complete with tin hat, trench coat and gas mask.
+The memorial stands on shallow steps; originally it was set within a simple grass area, but now sits within municipal planting.
+A bas relief inscription on the front slab reads: NON SIBI SED PATRIE / THE RESPONSE 1914.
+Inscriptions on the rear state: QUO FATA VOCANT and commemorate the raising of the B Company of the 9th Battalion and the 16th, 18th, and 19th Service Battalions, Northumberland Fusiliers, by the Newcastle and Gateshead Chamber of Commerce in August-October.
+The memorial was a gift from Sir George Renwick Bt DL and Lady Renwick.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.